plaberge/nhlstats/README.md

 # nhlstats
 A C# .NET Standard Library for interfacing with the open NHL Stats API.
+If you simply wish to use the library in pre-compiled format, I have published it as a NuGet package called [nhlstats](https://www.nuget.org/packages/NHLStats/).

-A list of wishlist implementations that are not prioritized yet on my backlog can be found here.
+A list of wishlist implementations that are not prioritized yet on my backlog can be found [here](https://github.com/plaberge/nhlstats#unprioritized-backlog).

 Current APIs that this library exposes as C# API endpoints include:
 * [BoxScore](https://github.com/plaberge/nhlstats#boxscore)